 Professional Resume Services

 It may not seem worth it to spend money on a resume service, especially if you are unemployed and on a tight budget, but your resume is your first impression before you even get the interview.
 For a fee, professional resume writing services will either write your resume for you or edit the one you have.

-Family and Professional Contacts
+Family, Personal, and Professional Contacts

-An added benefit to this strategy is that your contacts might develop an appreciation of your assets as a prospective employee and refer you for some job opportunities.
+An added benefit of this strategy is that your contacts might develop an appreciation of your assets as a prospective employee and refer you for jobs.